kapposds/csunipi-mobile/README.md

 * type `git clone https://github.com/kapposds/csunipi-mobile` to clone the repository
 * type `cd csunipi-mobile` to navigate to the project's directory
 * type `npm install` to install dependencies
-  * optionally  type `npm update` to update all outdated dependencies, but this could cause problem
+  * optionally  type `npm update` to update all outdated dependencies, but this could cause problem related to cordova plugins versions.

  ## API Endpoint Configuration
  In order for the application communicate with the API, you need to set the Endpoint (in other words the address where the API is served).
 The default value for the api endpoint is `http://localhost:8000`, if you want to change it do the following: